-A: The online application will be available in early January; with a deadline in February (date TBA).
+A: The online application will be available in early January; with a deadline in February 3, 2020.
 For new applicants, the online application usually takes 30 to 60 minutes to complete and requires a brief personal statement, which can be the essay from your Common Application.
-The application also requires two letters of recommendation and your high school transcript, which the Foundation can obtain directly from your school if you attend an Arlington public high school.
-The Student Aid Report from the Free Application for Student Aid (FAFSA) is required only for financial need-based scholarships; submission of SAT/ACT score reports is optional but encouraged.
+The application also requires two letters of recommendation and your high school transcript.
+The Student Aid Report from the Free Application for Student Aid (FAFSA) or CSS Profile is required only for financial need-based scholarships; submission of SAT/ACT score reports is optional but encouraged.

 A: No; you may submit a photocopy of your official report or a printout of your online score report.

 A: No. Some of our scholarships are for Arlington public high school seniors only and some are for Arlington residents only.
 Apply for a scholarship and the Foundation will match you to the ones for which you qualify.